 There are a number of valleys in Ladakh, Indus being the principal valley among them.
 There are Nubra, Shyok, Zanskar and Suru and Rupshu valley and most importantly the Indus valley by and large in Leh.
-Indus valley strategically the most important part of Leh is a large valley formed by the main channel of the Indus River as it flows across Ladakh.
-It includes parts of Leh district, the Skardu region and the vast cold desert beyond.
-This valley consists of large stretches of undulating lands interspersed by high mountains across which there are many passes.
-The popular places include Temisgong and Likkir and monastries like Alchi gompa.
-Since our survey tooke in Leh, so Leh is chosen for the study area (Picture 1).
+Indus valley popular places include Temisgong and Likkir and monastries like Alchi gompa.
+Since our survey took place in Leh, so Leh is chosen for the study area (Picture 1).